The 200 Series of Stainless Steels

-Austenitic steels, which includes both the 200 and 300 series stainless steels, are defined by their face-centred cubic structure.
-That is, the crystal structure has one atom at each corner of the cube and one in the middle of each face.
+Austenitic steels include both the 200 and 300 series.
+They're defined by their face-centered cubic structure.
+The crystal structure has one atom at each corner of the cube, and one in the middle of each face.

-This is as opposed to ferritic steels, which are characterized by a body-centered cubic structure.
+This is different from ferritic steels, which are characterized by a body-centered cubic structure.

-Nickel is the most commonly used element to produce this crystal structure, however, due to a shortage of nickel during and immediately after World War II, efforts were made to reduce use of the metal.
-This led to the substitution of nitrogen for nickel in the production of some austenitic corrosion-resistant steels, and the creation of 200 series of stainless steels.
+Nickel is the most commonly used element to produce this crystal structure, but a post-World War II nickel shortage led to the substitution of nitrogen for nickel in the production of some austenitic corrosion-resistant steels.
+The 200 series of stainless steels were born.

-While nitrogen alloyed in steel will also form a face-centred cubic structure, it results in harmful chromium nitrides and increases gas porosity.
-The addition of manganese allows more nitrogen to be safely added, however, nickel cannot be completely removed from the alloy.
-200 series stainless steels are, consequently, characterized by their nitrogen and manganese content.
+Nitrogen alloyed in steel will also form a face-centered cubic structure, but it results in harmful chromium nitrides and it increases gas porosity.
+The addition of manganese allows more nitrogen to be safely added, but nickel can't be completely removed from the alloy.
+The 200 series stainless steels are consequently characterized by their nitrogen and manganese content.

-Production and demand for low nickel stainless steels surged in the 1980s as nickel prices soared and, again, efforts were made to reduce use of the metal.
+Production and demand for low-nickel stainless steels surged in the 1980s as nickel prices soared and, again, efforts were made to reduce the use of the metal.

 This led to the development of a huge production increase in India.
 Asia is now a major source for, and consumer of, this family of steels.

-Series 200 stainless steels have excellent impact resistance and toughness, even in low (even cryogenic) temperatures.
-They are generally harder and stronger than 300 series steels, primarily due to their higher nitrogen content, which acts as a strengthener.
-Because they are austenitic, both the 200 and 300 series' of stainless steels are not magnetic.
+Series 200 stainless steels have excellent impact resistance and toughness, however, even in low and cryogenic temperatures.
+They're generally harder and stronger than 300 series steels, primarily due to their higher nitrogen content which acts as a strengthener.
+Neither the 200 and 300 series of stainless steels are magnetic because they're austenitic.

-Although austenitic steels are more expensive than their ferritic counterparts, the 200 series in cheaper to produce than 300 series steels because of their lower nickel content.
+Austenitic steels are more expensive than their ferritic counterparts, but the 200 series is cheaper to produce than 300 series steels because of its lower nickel content.

-Due to its lower corrosion resistance, the range of applications for 200 series stainless steels is narrower than 300 series steels.
-It is not recommended for use in chemical environments but has found its way into many household items.
+The range of applications for 200 series stainless steels is narrower than that of 300 series steels due to its lower corrosion resistance.
+It's not recommended for use in chemical environments, but it's found its way into many household items.

-Some applications for 200 series stainless steel include in:
+Some applications for 200 series stainless steel include: